Brad Anae

 Brad Anae (born October 3, 1957) is an American former football defensive end who played three seasons in the United States Football League (USFL) with the Philadelphia Stars, Houston Gamblers, and San Antonio Gunslingers.
 He first enrolled at the University of Hawaii before transferring to the Brigham Young University.
-He attended Kahuku High & Intermediate School in Kahuku, Hawaii.

-Early years
+Early life

-Anae played high school football for the Kahuku High School Red Raiders.
+Anae played high school football at Kahuku High & Intermediate School in Kahuku, Hawaii.
 He was named to state all-star teams and was team captain while the Red Raiders' record during his three varsity years was 21–10.

 College career

 Anae first played college football in 1976 for the Hawaii Rainbow Warriors of the University of Hawaii.
 He transferred to play for the BYU Cougars, He was a two-year starter for the Cougars, earning All-WAC honors in 1980 and 1981.
 Anae also earned third team All-American honors in 1981, starting in the Holiday Bowl, and honorable mention All-American honors in 1980.